 In the present paper, we look only at the geomagnetic latitude of the observer.
-This is not the most physically meaningful parameter and we would really like to know the geomagnetic latitude of the precipitation causing the aurora that the observer detects.
+This is not the most physically meaningful parameter: we would really like to know the geomagnetic latitude of the precipitation causing the aurora that the observer detects.
 In particular, we would like to know the lowest geomagnetic latitude of that precipitation as a measure of the extent of the aurora and the magnitude of the event.
 Given enough information about the height of the auroral emission (which can sometimes be inferred from the colour, and the elevation range over which it is seen), we could compute the offset between the observer and the relevant field line and this has been done for modern observations.
-For example, Vichare et al. (2024) find this offset was greater than 17° for a well-documented and comprehensive set of recent observations from Hanle India of high-latitude red aurora.
-Allowing for the offset for historic data has
+For example, Vichare et al. (2024) find this offset was greater than 17° for a well-documented and comprehensive set of recent observations from Hanle India in April 2023 of high-altitude red aurora.
+Allowing for the offset for historic data has been attempted, for example it was done by (Knipp et al. 2021) in the formulation of the "timeline" event graphic and several other publications.
+The problem is that for historic sightings we usually do not have such good information and for many we have none at all: hence there is not only uncertainty in the offset for a given report, but also we cannot quantify that uncertainty for that observation.
+We here generate a database of the geomagnetic latitudes of the observer and make no attempt to compute the latitude of the causal precipitation, thereby not introducing yet another difference between historic and recent observations.